 MENTORING LGBTQ+ YOUTH

-We want to ensure that all individuals are able to feel a sense of belonging, and are able to access the resources that they need to succeed on their own terms.
-Join us in creating safe and sustainable places for members of all communities by using the resources listed below.
+At MENTOR, we are committed to creating a movement that serves all young people by connecting them with individuals and communities invested in their success and well-being.
+We want to ensure that all young people feel a sense of belonging and can access the resources they need to thrive on their own terms.
+This Pride Mentoring Month, join us in helping bridge the mentoring gap for LGBTQ+ youth and creating safe, sustainable spaces for members of all communities by exploring the resources below.

 How Mentors Can Support LGBTQ+ Youth